Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 One of the most important qualities of a professional nurse is the ability to communicate.
 Good nurses are great communicators, and not by accident.

-The ability to communicate is a skill that enhances all areas of life including relations and career advancement.
+The ability to communicate is a skill that enhances all areas of life including relationships and career advancement.

 Good communicators make sure the person they are communicating with receives the information the way they intended and excels at being the sending and receiving end of the channel.